Sociology and Anthropology

 Departmental Honors

-At graduation, a student who has successfully completed a senior honors thesis or curated a museum exhibit is eligible to receive a degree in the major with departmental honors.
+At graduation, a student who has successfully completed a senior honors thesis or curated an approved museum exhibit is eligible to receive a degree in the major with departmental honors.

 Alpha Kappa Delta